 Content Site Sitemap Not Resubmitted After Update

-You added 50 new articles, but Search Console still shows last month's count — sitemap regenerated locally but never reached the crawler.
+You shipped 50 new articles but Search Console still shows last month's count.
+The sitemap regenerated locally and never reached the crawler — here's how to force a re-fetch in 2026.

 Common causes